Concept · article 08 of 14

 The calendar YTD view collapses your whole year into one screen.
 It's the most useful big-picture view in nouz — patterns that take weeks to feel in the day-to-day jump out at a glance.

-Twelve rows (one per month) by 31 columns (one per day).
-Days that haven't happened yet are blank outlines.
-Days you logged are coloured cells; days you were closed (blank) are dashed cells.
+The calendar YTD is a heat-grid of twelve rows (one per month) by 31 columns (one per day), so the whole year fits on one screen.
+Days that haven't happened yet show as blank outlines.
+Days you logged appear as coloured cells, shaded by gross revenue or EBIT, while days you were closed are drawn as dashed cells.

 • Dark green — your top revenue days.
 The 90th-percentile and above.